Why do companies pay dividends? When does a company issue dividends, and what does quarterly income mean for your investments?

 A Failing Company Might Attract More Investors with High Dividends

-There's one danger sign to pay attention to when chasing the highest dividend paying stocks.
+If you're chasing the highest dividend paying stocks, watch for one danger sign.
 A company in financial trouble might suddenly announce out a very attractive dividend to try to attract new investors and increase its stock price.
 (If the company wants to issue more stock, this could be a mechanism to improve the expected amount of money raised by issuing that stock.)
 You can spot this case pretty easily, however: a company that's never paid much out suddenly offers an attractive dividend.

 Dividends are Nice, But They're Not Essential